jakerohr/virtuoso-coding-exercise/README.md

 ### Challenges
 - **Data Fetching**: Handling data fetching for 8000+ IDs that need to be fetched separately.
-- **Caching**: While caching would be ideal, the focus was on progressive loading.
+- **Caching**: While caching would be ideal, the focus was on pagination.
-- **Loading Impact**: The number of items loaded and the speed of loading greatly impacts the user experience.
-- **Accurate Top Departments**: The top departments are determined by currently loaded items.
-By progressively loading more items, the top departments are affected.
+- **Pagination Impact**: Pagination influences which top departments are displayed.
 - **Batch Data Fetching**: Decided to batch data fetching and display the number of items loaded versus the total.

-## Additional Information
-Some additional information specific to the inner directory.

-## Contributing
-Guidelines for contributing to the project.

-## License
-License information.